|

 Visitors have been drawn to the unspoiled and protected majesty of the Great Smoky Mountains for generations.

-Whether you immerse yourself fully in active outdoor adventures or just sit back and soak up the awe-inspiring scenery, when you travel back home from your getaway, you will take the mountains with you.
+Whether you fully immerse yourself in active outdoor adventures or just sit back and soak up the awe-inspiring scenery, you will take the mountains with you when you travel home from your getaway.

 A perfect blend of mountain latitude and island attitude, the Margaritaville Island Hotel brings a new perspective to the Smoky Mountains experience with its contemporary, mountain-luxe surroundings, high level of service, and attention to detail.